Learn about the type of data we collect and how we protect it.

 How your data is used

 The information you provide is de-identified and combined with data from other study participants.
-Approved data users such as researchers and policy makers from academia and government can use the data to improve services and programs that benefit Australian men and boys.
+The Ten to Men data are then approved for use by data users such as researchers and policy makers from universities, service providers, not-for-profit organisations and government departments.
+This data can be used to help Government, service providers and not-for-profit organisations to improve services and programs that can benefit Australian men and boys.
+The data can also be used by researchers at universities and other organisations to increase knowledge about male health.

-International researchers can also apply to become approved data users.
+International researchers from various fields can also apply to become approved data users (as for all data users, the data will be de-identified so no individual can be identified).
 By comparing Ten to Men data with data from similar longitudinal studies conducted in other countries, similarities and differences in male health between countries can be explored.

 All data is de-identified when released, and only combined results (aggregate) are published.
 We have stringent data sharing and review procedures in place to ensure data is only accessible via the Australian Data Archive (ADA) at the Australian National University (ANU).
 The ADA is a secure data-storage facility.